-The rehabilitation or new construction of eight (9) or more units in a CDBG-assisted project, nine (9) or more units in a project assisted with Project-Based Section 8 Vouchers, or twelve (12) or more units in a federal HOME-assisted project triggers the Davis-Bacon Wage Act, which requires the payment of Davis-Bacon wages to laborers and mechanics at a rate not less than the minimum wage specified by the Secretary of Labor.
+The rehabilitation or new construction of nine (9) or more units in a project assisted with Project-Based Section 8 Vouchers, or twelve (12) or more units in a federal HOME-assisted project triggers the Davis-Bacon Wage Act, which requires the payment of Davis-Bacon wages to laborers and mechanics at a rate not less than the minimum wage specified by the Secretary of Labor.
 Current Wage Decisions may be found at: https://sam.gov/content/wage-determinations.
 Projects funded only with local resources, such as MHSA and HSA funds, may be exempt from the Davis-Bacon Wage Act.
 See Exhibit 4.03.01.